 Consider checking out your competition and what kind of people they are targeting.
 From there, think of ways to differentiate your target market from the others.

 By following the steps above, you should have enough information to find commonalities and group them according to geographics, demographics and psychographics, thus clearly defining your target market.
-In addition, make sure its scope is big enough to be sustainable.
-If not, you will have to rethink your services and maybe modify them to appeal to a wider market.
+In addition, make sure your target market is wide enough to be sustainable.
+If not, you might have to rethink your services and modify them to appeal to a wider market.

 If you want to extend the reach of your brand, consider reaching out to influencers who have strong relationships with your target market.

 It’s also a good idea to redefine your target market from time to time.
 The services you provide may remain the same, but consumer behavior can change over time as visual trends come and go.

 You should invest time and effort to define your target market.
 Don’t underestimate its importance — having a clear picture of who you are selling your services to will definitely help you succeed as a freelance graphic designer.